American Homes 4 Net Income

-As of the 28th of January, American Homes shows the risk adjusted performance of (0.03), and Mean Deviation of 1.05.
+As of the 28th of February, American Homes shows the mean deviation of 1.08, and Risk Adjusted Performance of (0.03).
 American Homes 4 technical analysis gives you the methodology to make use of historical prices and volume patterns to determine a pattern that approximates the direction of the firm's future prices.

 American Homes Total Revenue |